 Healthy grieving involves several stages, which you pretty much must go through to move past a prior relationship.
 There are many factors which might impact your specific experience of those stages.
 The length of the relationship, the type of relationship, how and why it ended, may all be relevant to how long you experience your grief.
 And those stages are not a direct line, in a forward direction!
 You are very likely to 'recycle' some stages.

-Bottom line, be patient with this process, understanding that when you truly love someone, so have become attached to him or her, figuring out how to move forward in your life without that person is not necessarily a simple prospect.
+The bottom line is: be patient with this process.
+Understand that when you truly love someone, and have become attached to him or her, figuring out how to move forward in your life without that person is not necessarily a simple prospect.
+But it is possible.

 Some boundaries you can set include: